 - Review them with you initially.

 - Present to the education team at school meeting(s).

 - Write Behavior Intervention Plans (BIP) and Functional Behavior Assessments (FBA) that reflect your child’s current strengths, areas of need and behavior patterns/predictors that he/she is exhibiting in school which could be impeding educational progress.

-- I will meet with you to review the personal record I have completed on your child which will summarize in writing, what I have learned in gathering information about your child.
+- I meet with you to review the personal record I completed on your child.
+This will summarize in writing, what I have learned in gathering information about your child.

 - Observe your child in one or more class settings at the school.

 - Conduct one-on one personal private interview with your child.

 - Meet with professionals who work with your child, both in and out of school setting.

 - Accompany you to school meetings where decisions are made about your child’s educational program.